Himanshu6513/medical_report_whatsapp/README.md

 Externally call the send-initial server endpoint hosted on the GCP server to initiate the process.

-Here is the thing what this thing does:-
+Here is a demo showing what this system does: https://www.youtube.com/watch?v=J_flqMj8zdM

-https://www.youtube.com/watch?v=J_flqMj8zdM